-So I did, and it was a beautiful flavor indeed.
-Remembering that story, I got out my little pancake dripped over some tahini, and went another step further.
-I also dripped some rice syrup over the tahini.
+So I did, and it is nutty with an ever so slight earthy nutty flavor sesame seeds add a tinge bitter flavor that created a superb touch to the sweet creamy taste of banana.
+Indeed amazing combination you must definitely try one day.
+Remembering that story, I got out my little pancake, dripped over some tahini, and went another step further.
+I also drizzled some rice syrup over the tahini.
 That was absolutely heavenly.
-That’s when I planned this dessert and went a few steps further to stack it up and came up with this little stack of tahini chocolate Pancake.
+That’s when I planned this dessert and went a few steps further to stack it up and came up with this little stack of tahini chocolate pancakes.

 Tahini & Chocolate pancake

 You will get a unique and sweet amalgam of Tahini and chocolate pancakes with this unique and easy-to-make dessert.

 - 1 cup urad dal soaked in water for 4-5 hours

 - 2 cups of plain rice soaked in water for 4-5 hours

 - 2 tbsp day-old cooked plain rice

 - Tahini, to taste

 - Rice syrup, honey, or maple syrup to taste